A 2% mutual fund fee can cost you over $1.3 million over a 40-year investing lifetime.

 The aggregate underperformance would equal the average fund fees, weighted by fund size.

 There is another way to view this.
 I’ll start with the fact that returns stem from the collection of businesses that undergo earnings growth and produce dividends.
 See more in my post on Where Stock Returns Come From.

-The returns produced by the source (businesses) are reduced when they pass through the financial services industry.
+The returns produced by the source (businesses) are shared between investors and the financial services industry.
 You, as the individual investor, see the final amount.

 Low fees minimize wealth skimmed off by the financial sector and maximize wealth in your pocket.

 - Fund fees apply to mutual funds and ETFs, and are stated as an annual Management Expense Ratio as a percent of the amount you have invested.